ErdbeerenindenBergen/tenmo-venmo/capstone/README.md

 ### Required use cases

-You should attempt to complete all of the following required use cases.
+You should attempt to complete all the following required use cases.

 1. **[COMPLETE]** As a user of the system, I need to be able to register myself with a username and password.
    1. **[COMPLETE]** A new registered user starts with an initial balance of 1,000 TE Bucks.